Good Advice Isn’t Expensive. Bad Advice Is.

 Let’s look at other examples of business matters that would benefit from professional attention early on, and then consider how best to bring in quality professional help that doesn’t swamp your startup budget.

 - Entity formation.
 The type of entity you choose (for example, corporation, sole proprietorship, or LLC) and the manner in which you create it can have implications down the road.
-An attorney can help you make the best choices as to entity selection, with an eye towards the type of investor who would invest in your company and what type of entity structure they would expect.
+An attorney can help you make the best choices as to entity selection, with an eye toward the type of investor who would invest in your company and what type of entity structure they would expect.
 A tax advisor should also be consulted prior to entity formation as your choice of entity has major significance related to its taxation.

 - Tax accounting.
 There are various tax elections a business can make early on that may affect its ability to claim credits in the future.
 Once made, some elections cannot be reversed.
 An experienced tax accountant can advise you on the implications of these elections.
 For example, you may want help with the decision of whether to capitalize R&D expense into credits to benefit future years, or to take the expense now.